icon cross Understanding Snoring: Causes, Effects and Treatment Options

 Sleeping position – When an individual sleeps on their back it can cause the tongue to fall backward, obstructing the airway.
 In the cases where the individual also has Sleep Apnoea, this obstruction will cause Apnoea’s (breathing pauses).

-Pregnancy – The physical and hormonal changes in the body due to pregnancy can increase the likelihood of snoring.
+Pregnancy – The physical and hormonal changes in the body because of pregnancy can increase the likelihood of snoring.
+Learn more in our Snoring in Pregnancy article.

 Snoring Statistics